lockevod/Karoo-KActions/README.md

 1. **Create a Whapi account**:
    - Visit [Whapi.io](https://whapi.io/) and register.
    - Whapi isn't free but they've sandbox and it's free (aroung 1000 whats/month).
 Please read whapi conditions because you've to link a real number if you use a sandbox.
-If you don't understant it, please don't use it.
+If you don't understand it, please don't use it.

 2. **Configure KActions**:
    - Open KActions on your Karoo.